stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-4.md

 ---
 title: adKnowva DASHBOARD
-subtitle: ''
+subtitle: Web Application
-date: 2017-04-15
+date: '2017-04-15'
-thumb_image: "/images/thumbnail_04_adKnovaDashboard.png"
+thumb_image: /images/thumbnail_04_adKnovaDashboard.png
 thumb_image_alt: adknowva dashboard
-image: "/images/adKnowva_dashboard_hero_01.png"
+image: /images/adKnowva_dashboard_hero_01.png
 image_alt: A table tennis racket on a pink background
 template: project
 excerpt: ''
 ---
 This web application is managed and controlled that the web, mobile, and apps' advertisement business.
 The clients could be used a dashboard to managed each advertisement or apps, distinguish statistics, and could be checked out the profit of advertisements.